-Ollie Briggs founded Arts Education Exchange in 2017 to further develop his work with young people from challenging circumstances.
+Ollie Briggs was a secondary school art and photography teacher for five year before he founded Arts Education Exchange in 2017.
 Ollie has initiated various arts programmes in partnership with Turner Contemporary, University for the Creative Arts, local schools and youth centres as well as commissioning various artists to run workshops with young people.
-Ollie has been awarded several grants to fund his initiatives, including Arts Council England.
-Ollie's vision is to inspire social change by increasing access to the arts and cultural learning for young people in an area of deprivation.
-His work is about building new social bonds through a creative and cultural exchange and to facilitate social engagement through the arts.
+Ollie has secured multiple grants to fund his initiatives, including Arts Council England and the National Lottery Community Fund.
+His work is about building new social bonds through creative and cultural exchanges and facilitating social engagement through the arts.